-All of which is to say that everything Philo writes about the Colossus cannot be true, as even our textual literalist D.E.L.
+All of which is to say that Philo’s text is riddled with logical inconsistencies, as even our textual literalist D.E.L.
 Haynes is forced to acknowledge in the end.
 “Are we to reject [the rest of Philo’s description of the Colossus’s construction] simply because a single figure [i.e., the total weight of the bronze employed], mentioned by Philo once and not supported by any other evidence, cannot be reconciled with it?” he asks.
 “Since figures are notoriously liable to corruption, it seems more reasonable to reject the figure.”
 And so we have it straight from the horse’s mouth: Haynes too is picking and choosing which parts of Philo’s text to accept as true.
 His argument with Maryon is ultimately nothing more than a difference of opinion about which parts those should be, based on reasoning that is conjectural at best.

 But let us move on to a less controversial subject: that of the completed statue’s height.
 As we saw in Chapter 1, our three principal ancient sources are in relative agreement here: Strabo and Pliny claim the Colossus was 106 feet (32 meters) tall, Philo that it was 120 feet (36.5 meters) in height.
 Most modern scholars are content to average these figures, arriving at a nice round number of about 110 feet (33.5 meters).